These Successful TikTok Marketing examples will inspire your TikTok Strategy.

 NASCAR’s strategy can be adopted by other brands looking to deepen fan engagement.
 Offer exclusive behind-the-scenes content and highlights that provide a unique perspective on your brand or industry.

-27. Scrub Daddy’s Innovative TikTok Marketing (3.7 billion views)
+Scrub Daddy’s Innovative Viral Marketing Trend (3.7 billion views)

 Scrub Daddy, the smiley-faced sponge brand, has creatively used TikTok to demonstrate its product’s effectiveness and versatility.
 Their engaging and often humorous demonstrations resonate with a wide range of audiences, making household cleaning fun and appealing.